Zach-Sisson-1/Host-Pathogen_Network_Analysis/Alphafold/README.md

-# Apa to DOK3 Interaction
+# Protein Interactions of Interest
 ![](Apa_to_DOK3.gif)

 The results of our network analysis revealed four key interactions between Mycobacterium Tuburculosis proteins and a central human macrophage protein.
 Those interactions include: